Glen Urquhart: Climate

 Like most of the United Kingdom, the Inverness area has an oceanic climate (Köppen: Cfb).

 The weather is pleasantly warm and sunny in the spring and summer, cool and fairly rainy in the autumn and very cold and snowy (with some blizzards) in the winter.

 Police imposed speed restrictions on many bridges as fallen trees and a landslip both caused problems on the A82 near Drumnadrochit in the November 2010.

 Attractions

 Glen Urquhart has a mixture of planted, conifer forest and native, broadleaved woodlands.
 The hillsides on the south side of the glen are mainly used for commercial forestry, managed by the Forestry Commission.
 The slopes on the opposite side are covered with a mixture of deciduous woodland (mainly birch), farmland and some areas of commercial forestry.
 There are waymarked walks in Craigmonie woodland, near Drumnadrochit at the foot of the glen.
 A network of forest roads all along the glen is suitable for walking, cycling and horse-riding.

 Deer hunting (stalking) is a popular recreational and cultural experience here, bringing international visitors from around the world.

-A chambered cairn at Corrimony is part of the Clava group of cairns.
+A Corrimony chambered cairn, west of the village, is a Bronze Age burial monument is part of the Clava group of cairns.

 The local shinty team is called Glenurquhart Shinty Club.